zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hive/mysql-to-hive.md

 If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’

-**Step1:** The following Lab Menu will be displayed, select **R** to reset the lab environment, then select option **4**
+**Step 1:** The following Lab Menu will be displayed, select **R** to reset the lab environment, then select option **4**

   ![](./images/lab4menu.png " ")

-**2:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
+**Step 2:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
 The workshop facilitator will review the content of each of these files to understand how GoldenGate is being configured.

 Optionally view these files, same as in previous lab: